Naruto Uzumaki: Cultural impact

-Olympic medalist Usain Bolt expressed his love for Naruto and the Naruto series several times through Instagram posts.
-The Shanghai New World mall made an announcement in the beginning of 2019 that it plans on opening an indoor theme park on its 11th floor which will be called "Naruto World".
-The theme park will be 7,000 square meters in size and will be based on the Naruto manga.
-An officially authorized Ichiraku Ramen ramen noodle shop, based on Ichiraku Ramen from the anime, opened up in Shanghai's Global Harbor shopping mall in 2019.
-In June 2019, a life-size statue designed by Testuya Nishio was developed for display at the Wonder Festival 2019 Shanghai event.
-For the 2020 Summer Olympics, Naruto's image is being used as a character to represent the event.
+The Shanghai New World mall made an announcement in the beginning of 2019 that it planned on opening an indoor theme park on its eleventh floor, which would be called "Naruto World".
+The theme park was 7,000 square meters in size and would be based on the Naruto manga.
+As part of an official Naruto Ramen Takeover, Viz Media has partnered with Los Angeles' Silverlake Ramen to create Ramen Ichiraku.
+In June 2019, a life-size statue designed by Tetsuya Nishio was developed for display at the Wonder Festival 2019 Shanghai event.
+For the 2020 Summer Olympics, Naruto's image was used as a character to represent the event.
+In 2025, Google created an easter egg showing the character and his shadow clones in 8-bit performing the Naruto run when users search "Naruto" to celebrate the 25th manga anniversary.

 Naruto has had an influence on hip-hop music.
-Many rappers, both underground and mainstream have sprinkled Naruto references throughout their songs.
-Rapper Ski Mask the Slump God starts off the first verse of his song Catch me Outside with a reference to Naruto and his ninetails mode.
-Some artists go so far as revolving the theme of their entire album around Naruto, such as Dave's album Six Paths. in Dave's song Wanna Know (Remix) the track art is a direct reference to Naruto.
-It features the title in the Naruto font and color scheme.
-Singer Diana Garnet expressed her pleasure at recording one of the ending theme songs for the animated series of Naruto Shippuden stating that not only she has been a fan of the series ever since she was younger, but was also motivated by Naruto's character because of his determination not to give up no matter what challenge he faced.
-Similarly, in an analysis involving stereotypes of African Americans created by the British newspaper The Guardian, Naruto's character is viewed as relatable character due to prejudicial treatment the character receives early in the series.
-As a result, Naruto's life achievements he makes across the narrative, ending to his portrayal as the Seventh Hokage are seen as inspiring by the audience.
+Many rappers, both underground and mainstream, have sprinkled Naruto references throughout their songs.
+Singer Diana Garnet expressed her pleasure at recording one of the ending theme songs for the animated series of Naruto Shippuden, stating that not only has she been a fan of the series ever since she was younger, but she was also motivated by Naruto's character because of his determination not to give up no matter what challenge he faced.
+Similarly, in an analysis involving stereotypes of African Americans created by the British newspaper The Guardian, Naruto's character is viewed as a relatable character due to the prejudicial treatment the character receives early in the series.
+As a result, Naruto's life achievements he makes across the narrative, ending to his portrayal as the Seventh Hokage, are seen as inspiring by the audience.

-Allega Frank from Polygon noted that during the start of both the manga and anime Boruto: Naruto Next Generations, multiple fans were worried in regard to a flashforward; in this sequence an older Boruto is facing an enemy named Kawaki who implies Naruto might be dead so his fate left them worried.